harneeblayze/DroidconKe-MovieApp/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+For permissions beyond the scope of this license, please contact the project maintainers.
 ```

 ## 🙏 Acknowledgments